alloba/book-of-hours-notes/books/The Carmine Petal - Revised.md

 An apparently theoretical project proposed by 'Lionel' of the Society of the Noble Endeavour which might permit the imprisonment of a renegade Forge-Name.
 A very heavily revised edition of an earlier and even more controversial work.
 ### Partial Study Description
+I'm Reading...

+The book was evidently revised some time after the Wars of the Roads had ended, but even then this kind of discussion would have been politically difficult.
 ### Study Complete Description
+I've Read...

+'Lionel' suggests that the Disciplines of Scar and Hammer together would be necessary to create such a prison - but that either on its own would serve to release its occupant.